 As componentization is mainly driven on a site by it an end-user experience, which is a presentation layer, so let’s start here and go down to the bottom.
 As you might expect in Habitat your components would be assigned to pages defined on a project level, while components themselves sit at a feature level - no change here.
 While the original storefront implementation has catalogs folder renderings, it contains a few pages and functionality related to bag and wishlists, that we moved to other features.

 This clean-up is done due to the fact, that e.g. if you do not have ordering capabilities on a site you still might use the catalog feature.

 Templates breakdown for those components is quite simple - mostly we have templates of data source type, that are used to control various properties of a component.

 Front-end logic related to those components was decoupled from original scripts and injected only when the component is used.

-Using facades here is a common practice to make a controller more testable, as you could easily substitute it with mock-object.
-Also, this helps to remove direct references from controllers to a search API, Commerce Connect API or even direct calls to Sitecore Commerce API.
+Using facades here is a common practice to make a controller more testable, as you could easily substitute it with a mock-object.
+Also, this helps to remove direct references from controllers to a search API, Commerce Connect API, or even direct calls to Sitecore Commerce API.

-The code above makes calls to managers which are a part of the foundation layer.
-Managers are something that we carry over from the original storefront implementation as they contain most of the logic, however, they were moved to foundation layer as they supposed to hide specifics of integration with an e-commerce platform.
+The code above makes calls to managers who are a part of the foundation layer.
+Managers are something that we carry over from the original storefront implementation as they contain most of the logic, however, they were moved to the foundation layer as they were supposed to hide specifics of integration with an e-commerce platform.

 Most of the work in the foundation layer was done around wrapping and decoupling direct calls to Commerce Server.
 This also helps to make controllers of the feature layer thinner and easier to test.